MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 The nav pane is another way for you to find the content you want, quickly.
 Content is organized in a manner similar to the Home canvas, but shown in lists instead of cards.

 ## Search all of your content
 Sometimes, the fastest way to find your content is to search for it.
-For example, perhaps you’ve discovered that a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
-Or, perhaps you remember that your colleague, Aaron, shared something with you, but you don’t remember what he called it or what type of content he shared, whether it was a dashboard or a report.
+For example, perhaps you've discovered that a dashboard you haven't used in a while isn't showing up on your Home canvas.
+Or, perhaps you remember that your colleague, Aaron, shared something with you, but you don't remember what he called it or what type of content he shared, whether it was a dashboard or a report.
 Or you may have so much content that it's easier to search than it is to scroll or sort.

 The search field is located in the upper right section of the Home menu bar.
 You can enter the full or partial name of that dashboard and search for it.
-Additionally, you can enter your colleague’s name and search for content that he has shared with you.
+Additionally, you can enter your colleague's name and search for content that he has shared with you.
 The search is scoped to look for matches in all the content that you own or have access to.

 ![A screenshot of using the search field for Recent](media/end-user-home/power-bi-search-field.png)